Onetime "King of Biotech" runs afoul of law again

 The top U.S. market regulator filed civil charges against Blech, who since 1980 has been a founder of companies and a major investor in the biotechnology sector, earning the nickname “King of Biotech.”

-Intellect Neurosciences Chief Executive Officer Daniel Chain said Blech co-founded and advised the New York-based biopharmaceutical company.
+Intellect Neurosciences Chief Executive Officer David Chain said Blech co-founded and advised the New York-based biopharmaceutical company.

 “We had no knowledge of what was happening with the stock,” Chain said.
 Chain said the company had been cooperative with an investigation by the U.S. Securities and Exchange Commission.